 Check with the groom – anything he wants you to do (other than not abusing him)?
 Anything he’d like you not to mention?!?

 Practise your speech and film it on your phone – Watch it back, promise yourself you’ll do something about your gut and spot where your speech can be improved.

 Prepare to deliver – Make sure the groom has checked the acoustics of the venue and ordered a mic if necessary.
 On the day, pretend to be confident.
 Make eye contact and remember to smile.
 It’s scientifically proven to be infectious, and those scientists know stuff.

 Talk slower than feels natural – It’s what those authoritative people do to make themselves seem more intelligent.

-Talk over laughter – You’ve worked hard for those laughs – don’t rush them.
-Always wait until your guests have settled down before continuing with your speech.
+Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
+Always wait until the guests have settled down before continuing with your speech.

 Don’t resort to ‘in-jokes’ – Remember there are grannies out there.
 And a lot of people who weren’t on the Stag Do and won’t find the story about Tika the waitress and her hairy chicken quite so funny.

 Don’t mention exes – Even if you have a wealth of material, sorry, the rule still applies.
 Don’t mention exes.